georgeflanagin/workstation-backups/README.md

 `nice -n 7` Niceness runs from [0..19], where 0 is normal scheduling priority, and 19 is as nice as a program can be.
-In this case, -7 is about half the priority of the default. *NB: this is *CPU* niceness, and it avoids prevention of normal work.*
+In this case, -7 is about half the priority of the default. *NB: this is *CPU* niceness, and running nice avoids the congestion of normal work.*

 `ionice -c 2 -n 7` The nice levels are the same, and `ionice` also has classes of service.